Silanthas

 General Information

-Silanthas, known as the Restless Traveler, the Wise Man, and the Elder, is a deity revered by those who traverse the roads and engage in trade across Kenaan.
+Silanthas, known as the Restless Traveler, the Wise Man or simply the Elder, is a deity revered by those who traverse the roads and engage in trade across Kenaan.
 As a god who values wisdom, truth, and the neutrality of all things, he embodies the spirit of the journey, both literal and metaphorical.
 His influence extends over bards, merchants, adventurers, and travelers, making him one of the most widely worshiped deities among those who seek fortune and knowledge.
 Silanthas is one of the few gods who frequently walks among mortals, often in disguise, testing their character and rewarding those who demonstrate kindness and wisdom.

 History